Giovanni Michelotti: Standard Triumph

 He also created a number of prototypes which did not go into production, such as the Triumph Fury.
 The only Triumphs after 1960 that were not his work were the TR6 and the TR7, plus the Honda-based Acclaim.

 British Leyland

 After Triumph's parent company Leyland Motors became a part of British Leyland, Michelotti undertook a facelift of the BMC 1100 – which became the Spanish-built Austin Victoria and also the South African-built Austin Apache.
 He also designed the Leyland National bus and the Australian-made Leyland P76.

 BMW

 Giovanni Michelotti's BMW association started with the BMW 700 (1959) and later the successful BMW New Class series of designs of which the most notable is the BMW 2002.
+He also created the 02-Series 2000 Touring model.
 His sport sedan designs later became the BMW design language, that was continued and refined by Ercole Spada well into the 1980s.

 DAF/Volvo

 Michelotti also worked with the Dutch firm DAF, starting in 1963 with redesigning the ageing Daffodil 31 model into the Daffodil 32 and DAF 33.
 The Shellette beach car was also originally developed to use DAF underpinnings.
 The DAF 44 (1966) was a completely new design from his hand and he also helped form its derivatives 46, 55 and 66, which culminated in the Volvo 66 (1975).
 In 1968, Michelotti built a concept car based on his DAF 55 design, called Siluro (Italian for torpedo), which remained in his possession until his death.
 The car has since been restored and is in possession of the DAF museum in Eindhoven.